 - Submit by fax VA Form 26-8937, Verification of VA Benefits, to the VA Regional Loan Center (RLC) where the subject property is located.
-VA will complete and return the form to the lender by return fax. - Provide any supporting documents, including the COE, if it states to send VA 26-8937, Verification of Benefits to VA, to verify a Veteran's monthly income from VA.
+VA will complete and return the form to the lender by return fax. - Provide any supporting documents, including the COE, if it states to send VA Form 26-8937, Verification of Benefits to VA, to verify a Veteran's monthly income from VA.

-m.
-Verification and Analysis of Income of Recently Discharged Veterans or Veterans to be Discharged from the Military, continued Please note that if VA's Compensation Service has not yet issued a memo rating and/or completed a claim for a Veteran, then the amount the Veteran may receive in the future cannot be determined until the claim has been completed.
+Please note that if VA's Compensation Service has not yet issued a memo rating and/or completed a claim for a Veteran, then the amount the Veteran may receive in the future cannot be determined until the claim has been completed.